2 Condos Were Illegally Converted Into 18 Micro Apartments In NYC

 Kunitz adds, "Tenants living in truncated windowless dwelling units like this poses an extreme hazard to their safety, as well as the safety of their neighbors, and first responders.
 Dangerous living conditions like this cannot be tolerated in our city, and we are holding these landlords accountable for their egregious failure to keep the building safe and livable for tenants."

-In a sign of how expensive it is to live in New York, a discussion broke out on the Gothamist story, about the practice of people cramming themselves into tiny apartments.
+In a sign of how expensive it is to live in New York City, a discussion broke out on the Gothamist story, about the practice of people cramming themselves into tiny apartments.
 In at least one commenter's opinion, "$600/mo is pretty reasonable actually."